India–Pakistan war of 1947–1948: Initial invasion

 On 22 October 1947, Khurshid Anwar entered Kashmir near Muzaffarabad heading a lashkar of 4,000 tribesmen.
 The Pashtun tribal attack was launched in the Muzaffarabad sector.
 The state forces stationed in the border regions around Muzaffarabad and Domel were quickly defeated by tribal forces (Muslim state forces mutinied and joined them) and the way to the capital was open.
 Among the raiders, there were many active Pakistani Army soldiers disguised as tribals.
 They were also provided logistical help by the Pakistan Army.
 Rather than advancing toward Srinagar before state forces could regroup or be reinforced, the invading forces remained in the captured cities in the border region engaging in looting and other crimes against their inhabitants.
 In the Poonch valley, the state forces retreated into towns where they were besieged.

 Records indicate that the Pakistani tribals beheaded many Hindu and Sikh civilians in Jammu and Kashmir.

+In the Poonch and Kotli districts, the tribesmen and rebels were led by an American ex-GI, Russell K. Haight Jr., who had been promoted to the rank of Brigadier in the Kashmir Liberation Force, who was said to be operating under the pseudonym "General Tariq."

 Indian operation in the Kashmir Valley

 After the accession, India airlifted troops and equipment to Srinagar under the command of Lt.
 Col. Dewan Ranjit Rai, where they reinforced the princely state forces, established a defence perimeter and defeated the tribal forces on the outskirts of the city.
 After Khurshid Anwar and some of the tribesmen advanced again, about 1,000 of them reached Budgam by 3 November, which was within striking distance of the Srinagar airfield.
 Here they were confronted by Indian troops.

 The Indians managed on holding both the capital and airfield overnight against extreme odds.
 The successful defence included an outflanking manoeuvre by Indian armoured cars during the Battle of Shalateng.
 The defeated tribal forces were pursued as far as Baramulla and Uri and these towns, too, were recaptured.